 All things considered, I give this high-contrast, easy to read dial five points out of possible five when it comes to legibility in all situations that I can imagine.

 The mechanism that powers this specimen is the new Caliber P.4001 self-winding movement.
-It is based on their own Caliber P.4000 that features an off-centered micro-rotor design and utilizes two barrel to store enough energy to power the watch for whole two days.
+It is based on their own Caliber P.4000 that features an off-centered micro-rotor design and utilizes two barrel to store enough energy to power the watch for the whole two days.

 Compared to the base unit, this one is a bit more complex featuring a second time zone functionality and a power reserve indicator (the latter is placed on the three-quarter plate of the mechanism and is visible only through the timekeeper’s sapphire back, some people may find the design not very convenient.)
 The extra functions increased the total parts count to 278 although the number of jewels remains the same 31.

 From the point of view of design, the mechanism somehow reminds me micro-rotor calibers made by Glashutte Original, but, of course, features a more Spartan finish, which is limited to very fine machine brushing on the plate and balance bridge, and a nicer, but still engraved by a skilled hand of a robot, oscillating weight that carries nothing more, but the brand’s logo.
-Although the finish is lot more modest than most luxury watchmakers try to impress you with, I would say that it still matches the timekeeper’s laconic styling in the best way possible.
+Although the finish is a lot more modest than most luxury watchmakers try to impress you with, I would say that it still matches the timekeeper’s laconic styling in the best way possible.

 Pricing & Availability